johnnylindbergh/sunTrack/README.md

 ## Usage
-1. Navigate to the project directory: `cd fsc-track`
+1. Navigate to the project directory: `cd sunTrack`
 2. Run the application: `node server.js > logFileName.log &`
 3. Open your web browser and visit `http://localhost:5000`